vidyasharma17/vidyasharma17/README.md

 Web Weaver: Designing delightful user experiences with HTML/CSS to make the web a better place.

+Data Visualization Maven: Translating raw data into compelling visual narratives with the help of Tableau and Power BI.

 🌐 Why Collaborate?

 Let's dive into projects that challenge the status quo and redefine what's possible.
-Whether it's helping develop recommendation engines, delving into regression analysis, or building captivating web based or mobiapplications, I'm all in!
+Whether it's helping develop recommendation engines, delving into regression analysis, or building captivating web based/mobile applications  or creating stunning visualizations, I'm all in!

 🔗 Connect with Purpose: